OpenVidu/openvidu-loadtest/README.md

 # OpenVidu Load Test

-This repository contains a distributed tool that allows you to perform a load test against an OpenVidu CE or an OpenVidu PRO deployment.
+This repository contains a distributed tool that allows you to perform a load test against an OpenVidu 3 or OpenVidu 2 deployment.

 Take into account that you must to deploy OpenVidu platform before using this tool.